To bump-and-run or not to bump-and-run, that is the question

 We’re talking, of course, about one of the most important tools in a driver’s toolbox: the bump-and-run.

 Some drivers don’t mind doing it, while others do.
-Others are willing to use it, but it can be a slippery slope if they do so.
+Others are willing to use it, but it can be a slippery slope.

 During media sessions Friday at Bristol Motor Speedway, several drivers addressed the bump-and-run and their approach to use – or not use – it.